actionhero/new-tutorial/README.md

 This tutorial showcases a realistic Todo List Application with CRUD operations.

-To simply play with application, follow the next steps:
+To simply play around with the application, follow the next steps:

 1. Make sure you've the following installed on your system
     - Redis